Pregnancy Health Care

 Remember to take good care of yourself between medical visits.
 Check out our Pregnancy Health Tips to learn what you can do to have a healthy pregnancy.

 How Can I Pay for Prenatal Care?

-In Washington, there is a new program for pregnant teens to access health care coverage.
-Is it right for you?
+In Washington, there is a program for pregnant teens to access health care coverage.
 To qualify, you must be a Washington State resident under age 19.
 There is no income limit for the program.
 Pregnant teens in this program will not need to provide their parent’s income or financial information to apply.
 Remember, the earlier you start seeing a health care provider, the better—for both your health and your baby’s health.

 To apply, please complete the paper application below.

 Medical Eligibility Determination Services

 For more information or help applying, call the Apple Health for Kids Hotline toll-free at 1-877-543-7669.

 It’s important to choose carefully.
 It may take some time and energy to find the right person, but it will be worth it.
 This decision affects:

 - How good your care is and amount of information you receive